Support West Virginia Nullification Resolution HCR 66

 Whereas, These sacred rights shall not be infringed upon by any action of the federal government purporting to wield any undue authority.

-[T]he Legislature of West Virginia does hereby declare the sovereign right of West Virginia to nullify any dangerous and unconstitutional acts of, actions not undertaken using Constitutional means or actions taken to subvert Constitutional processes by the federal government; and, be it
+[T]he Legislature of West Virginia does hereby declare the sovereign right of West Virginia to nullify any dangerous and unconstitutional acts by the federal government, or actions not undertaken using Constitutional means or actions taken to subvert Constitutional processes by the federal government; and, be it

-Further resolved, That the Executive Branch of the State of West Virginia is charged with identifying and taking action to resolve those acts by the federal government requiring nullification, and work with other states to prevent the federal government from enforcing unconstitutional actions….
+Further resolved, That the Executive Branch of the State of West Virginia is charged with identifying and taking action to resolve unconstitutional acts or actions by the federal government requiring nullification, and work with other states to prevent the federal government from enforcing unconstitutional actions….

 Additionally, the Constitution delegates only specific, enumerated powers to the federal government.
 The states, by contrast, retain the vast majority of powers, something James Madison affirms in The Federalist, No. 45.
 This is further cemented by the 10th Amendment, which makes clear that all powers not granted by the Constitution to the federal government are reserved to the states and to the people.